Latest guidance for people with Crohn’s and Colitis on level of risk of complications from COVID-19, and what you should do as a result.

 If you feel that you are at high risk of complications but are unable to access support, contact your healthcare professional and ask if they can add you to the Shielded Patients List.

-England is in a national lockdown and people in the high risk group are advised to shield.
+England is in a national lockdown and people in the high risk group are advised to shield until 31 March 2021.
 The government will be writing to those at high risk with advice on what this means for them.
 See the latest government guidance on shielding.

-Mainland Scotland is in a lockdown and people in the high risk group are advised to shield.The Chief Medical Officer will be writing to everyone who falls into the high risk category.
+Mainland Scotland and some islands are in a lockdown and people in the high risk group are advised to shield.The Chief Medical Officer will be writing to everyone who falls into the high risk category.
 See the Scottish Government guidance on shielding.

-If you are in the high risk group, you are advised to shield.
+If you are in the high risk group, you are advised to shield until at least the 31 March 2021.
 See the latest Welsh Government guidance on shielding.
-The Welsh Goverment are keeping a record of the people who were shielding before, so that these people can be contacted and updated on the new measures.
+The Welsh Goverment are keeping a record of the people who were shielding before and will send you an updated letter on the new measures and extension of shielding.

 Shielding is not being resumed, but people at high risk are asked to be particularly careful in following the advice on limiting household contacts, social distancing, hand washing and wearing a face covering.
 From 26 December people at high risk who are working and are unable to do so from home are advised not to attend the workplace.
 Find out more from the Northern Ireland Government website.